syncfusion-content/angular-docs/angular-2/GettingStarted/getting-started-systemjs.md

 </tr>
 <tr>
 <td>tsconfig.json</td>
 <td>All typescript files need to be transpiled/compiled to native JavaScript files so that we can run them on browser.
-To accomplish this, we need to add 'Typescript Configuration file' called as tsconfig.json, which is used as input of typescript compiler(tsc) to transpile the typescript files.</td>
+To accomplish this, we need to add `Typescript Configuration file` called as tsconfig.json, which is used as input of typescript compiler(tsc) to transpile the typescript files.</td>
 </tr>
 </table>